paulovn/aiml-chatbot-kernel/README.rst

   some instructions, and ``%lsmagics`` to show the current list of defined magics (magics have autocompletion and contextual help).

+The `examples`_ directory contains a few notebooks showing some of the provided functionality.

 AIML
 ----